BreitmanLab/breitman-lab.github.io/research/index.md

 applied questions (e.g. _“How do we delimit and monitor species?”_) about the ecology and evolution of freshwater and terrestrial organisms. -->
 Our research on evolutionary
 processes focuses on biodiversity 'hotspots' (e.g. defined [here](https://www.nature.com/articles/35002501)) and takes us across the Americas, from the southeastern US to Central
 America and South America.
-Our applied research focuses on two sub-areas: (i) ecological niche modeling (ENM) of ecological requirements (niches) to predict species past, present, and future distributions, including species responses (e.g. distributional shifts) to climate change and human impacts, and (ii) biological assessment (e.g. biomonitoring) and community ecology of the diverse fish assemblages of Alabama and the southeastern US.
+Our applied research focuses on three sub-areas: (i) ecological niche modeling (ENM) of ecological requirements (niches) to predict species past, present, and future distributions, including species responses (e.g. distributional shifts) to climate change and human impacts; (ii) conservation genomics of threatened and endangered species; and (iii) biological assessment (e.g. biomonitoring) and community ecology of the diverse fish assemblages of Alabama and the southeastern US.

 Current research projects in the **"Bagley Lab"** of ecology and evolution at [JSU](http://jsu.edu) center on